futureoceanslab/cc-distribution-review/README.md

 R code which describes the database used for this study.

- <strong>1.General description of the scientific papers used as database:</strong> Authors, type of data, duration of sampling, etc.
+ <strong>1.General description:</strong> Authors, year or article publication, type of data, duration of sampling, etc.
  Outcome: Figure

 <strong>2.
 Quality of data:</strong> Statistical methodology, number of observations and length of databases.